welltempereddeveloper/welltempereddeveloper/_posts/2018-12-11-generating-reports-asynchronously-over-http.md

 The general flow of asynchronous reports is:

 1. Client makes an HTTP request for a report.
-1. Server accepts request during which.
+1. Server accepts request during which:
-  1. It serializes the request onto a queue for later processing.
+1.1 It serializes the request onto a queue for later processing.
-  1. It creates a token of some sort, which will later identify the finished report.
+1.1 It creates a token of some sort, which will later identify the finished report.
-  1. It response to the client with the generated token.
+1.1 It response to the client with the generated token.
 1. Some out-of-band mechanism, ideally outside of the webserver, begins generating the report.
 1. The client will request the report, providing the token from the initial